+As you can see canola oil calories are not low.
 A study published in the Journal of the American Dietetic Association reports that a majority of canola oil used in processed food has been hardened through the hydrogenation process, which introduces levels of trans fatty acids into the final product as high as 40 percent.
-(17)

 - Saturated fat: 16.1 grams